swiftgurmeet/swiftgurmeet.github.io/_pages/03_resume.md

 #### [11-12] Sandforce Inc., Principal Engineer
 * Developed a 40 nm automated and optimized, tapeout ready, Cadence based implementation flow.
 Wrote Tcl scripts for a correct by construction, tunable flow used for all blocks.
 * Developed automated, tapeout ready, STA setup using Primetime-SI using Tcl/Perl scripts.
 * Implemented several large blocks at tapeout quality using the above flow ; the resulting GDSII were timing, LEC, LVS/DRC clean.
+[Silicon success.][sf3700]
 * Helped grow the size and capability of the physical design team and lead technical direction.

 #### [08-11] Contractor @(Qualcomm, Sandisk)